Tomahawkd/tomahawkd.github.io/course/postgraduate/blockchain.md

   - Solution to double-spend problem
 - Witnessing of transactions
 - In case of transfer of digital assets, settlement is immediate

+A distributed ledger gives control of all its information and transactions to the users and promotes transparency.
+They can minimise transaction time to minutes and are processed 24/7 saving businesses billions.
+The technology also facilitates increased back-office efficiency and automation.

+Distributed ledgers such as blockchain are exceedingly useful for financial transactions.
+They cut down on operational inefficiencies (which ultimately saves money).
+Greater security is also provided due to their decentralized nature, as well as the fact that the ledgers are immutable.

+Alternatively, blockchain technology offers a way to securely and efficiently create a tamper-proof log of sensitive activity.
+This includes anything from international money transfers to shareholder records.
+Financial processes are radically upgraded to offer companies a secure, digital alternative to processes run by a clearinghouse.
+Altogether avoiding these often bureaucratic, time-consuming, paper-heavy, and expensive processes.

+When you write data to a blockchain, it gets etched on the network.
+When you have a series of transactions over time, you gain an accurate and immutable audit trail.
+This is very useful for financial audits.
+Having data stored in a place where no single entity owns or controls it, and no one can change what’s already written, gives you benefits similar to double-entry book-keeping.
+Ultimately, this means that there are fewer chances of errors or fraud.

 ## Major Use Cases
 - Shared state: Cross-organizational workflows